valhuber/python-rules/README.md

 * **Ship / Unship an Order (Adjust Balance) -** when an Order's `DateShippped` is changed, adjust the Customers `Balance`

-These representatively complex transactions illustrate common patterns:
+These representatively complex transactions illustrate common logic execution patterns:

 ##### Adjustments
 Rollups provoke an important design choice: store the aggregate,